videoalchemy/JugglingMolecules/README.md

 			- Evade closest point Dancer
 		3. NULL USER MODE:  Perlin Noise (which can be used to inform all the arms and rotations)
 		4. OMICRON ONLY MODE: (or FP-13 Mode) or Touch OSC:  No Kinect Attached, no dancer.
 Forces mapped to RedKnob Left and Right for (x,y)
 - **SpiroLight with FlowField.**
 	- Instead of constant angular velocity, SpiroLight joints can respond to the Flow Field with their own steering force.
 The joints are vehicles that check in a ask, 'does the flow field bellow have information for me?
 If not, then keep steady pace, otherwise, use flow field as desired velocity'.
 Everytime spirolight sweeps over the dancer, the movements will adjust.
 Or the colors will change to show the outline of the body.
 If assign color variation to optical flow and sillouette, then the resulting blendMode(ADD) would be sufficient to change all the underlying pixels, effectively showing the dancers body.
-	- **Specific Arms Always remain in contact with the DANCER and EDGE DETECT PATH FOLLOW.**
-		- **arrives and path follows along the edge of dancer's body with one of it's arms (or 2)!!**  The SpiroLight follows the dancer and when it arrives, it's arms lock on to the edges and path follow.
-Could cover and encircle the dancer like an octopus.
-OR it grows NEW arms that remain in constant contact with user as the rest of the SpiroLight floats around.
-Instead of harmonic monition, the arm follows the outline of the user.  see PATHFOLLOWING using the DOT PRODUCT
-		- Some parts of the SpiroLight seek the dancer and some parts evade the dancer, so the thing is constantly investigating AND keeping it's distance.
-If the Tier 1 Location Vector brings spiro closer to dancer, then arms that are repelled with flock together and move away while arms that are attracted will get closer.
-			- AND the closer the arm, the greater the connetion, the brighter.
-			- Whichever arm is path following along body will have perlin noise generated organic branching.
-		- AND Particle System coming from dancer ALWAYS remains in contact with spiroLight
-		- where spiroLight is attracted to some point in the flow field that also guides the particles coming from Dancer
-	- **Dancer's Movement Also Affects Size and Brightness of SpiroLight**
-		- Use the Frame Differencing already used to inform the particle system
-		- The same threshold velocity which triggers particles also brightens and expands the SpiroLight

 - **SpiroLight Parameters and Controls:**
 	- Inner sphere of 3D Hypotrochoid:
 		- diameter -> User-N's distance from Kinect